mjayjinad/MicroQuest-VR/README.md

-# Miniature Nexus
+# MicroQuest VR
-Miniature Nexus is a VR puzzle adventure prototype where players control a miniature character via a virtual tablet inside an immersive VR environment.
+MicroQuest VR is a puzzle adventure prototype where players control a miniature character via a virtual tablet inside an immersive VR environment.
 The core gameplay revolves around coordinating between room-scale player interactions and guiding the mini character through timed checkpoints arranged vertically in the space.

 # Features
 1. Dual-scale gameplay: control a miniature character using a virtual AR tablet within VR